wasmCloud/examples/echo/README.md

           - "8222:8222"
     ```

-    You can find `docker-compose.yml` in the project’s directory.
     We will run our containers in detached mode to reduce clutter.

     ```bash
     $ docker-compose up -d
     ```

-    Start a repl session using `wash up` command:
+    Start a REPL session using `wash up` command:

     ```bash
     $ wash up